AWESOME04/ABOUT-ME/README.md

 # ABOUT-MEE
-The purpose of this is to give a brief description of my current goals, objectives, skills and projects.
+The purpose of this is to give a brief description of my current goals skills and projects.

 Skills ____________________________________________________________________________________________